hopeit-git/hopeit.engine/README.md

 Social Security Fund for Lawyers and Attorneys of Santa Fe, uses hopeit.engine to automate analysis of texts using Natural Language Processing techniques, integrating relevant information into a workflow management system.

-> If you want to mention your organization let us know by openning an issue:
+> If you want to mention your organization, let us know by opening an issue:
 > ![_@_](https://github.com/hopeit-git/hopeit.engine/issues)

 ## Features

-- Enables development of microservices in Python (3.9+).
+- Enables the development of microservices in Python (3.9+).
-- Provides web server for API endpoints. *
+- Provides a web server for API endpoints. *
-- Open API schema validation and docs. *
+- OpenAPI schema validation and docs. *
 - Inter-app connectivity via http client with retrying and circuit breaker. *
 - Modular and testable application design: each microservice is an app composed of independent events
 - Metrics: event durations, events starts, success, failures.
 Stream processing rates.